 We are so focused on fitting into a cookie cut version of perfection that we miss most of life’s beautiful moments.
 There is a freedom on being you, it allows you to relax and to attract others like you, who will understand and love you for who you truly are.
-So what if you are not perfect?.
-I certainly am not, and that is okay.
-It took me a long time to accept myself more and more.
+So what if you are not perfect?
+I certainly am not and that is okay; it took me a long time to accept myself more and more.
 I get angry, I am a hopeless romantic, I am opinionated, etc. I express my emotions as they are.
-Sometimes the way I express love can be considered by others too “teenage like”, who cares?.
+Sometimes the way I express love can be considered by others too “teenage like”, who cares?
 It makes me happy.
-I know I am not a teenager, but I have also learned to retain a lot of the idealism which we all seem to carry during those specific years.
-Why should I feel ashamed of a characteristic of mine which does not hurt anyone?.
+I know I am not a teenager but I have also learned to retain a lot of the idealism which we all seem to carry during those specific years.
+Why should I feel ashamed of a characteristic of mine which do not hurt anyone?
 Is not like I go professing love, dedicating poetry and using my body and words in the same way with every person I meet.
 I am mature enough to know the difference between being a player and simply being me.
-Is beautiful to be able to relax and just be me, to express my emotions in a way which makes my heart and soul soar, and to know those who know me and love me get it.
+Is beautiful to be able to relax and just be me, to express my emotions in a way which makes my heart and soul soar and to know those who know me and love me get it.
 Why should I be concerned about the opinion of people who don’t have a clue as to who I am?.

-So how do we accept those aspects/features of our selves which we do not like, in a complete and unreserved way?.
-Well there are many ways, all which start with doing some work on our selves.
+So how do we accept those aspects/features of our selves which we do not like in a complete and unreserved way?.
+Well there are many ways, all which start with doing some work on ourselves.
 This may mean seeking the help of someone else to help us revise our wounds/past/present and the circumstances which has brought us to this point in our lives.
 Another way is to make positive affirmations part of our daily routine.
 Canadian Psychotherapist Nathaniel Branden recommends we daily repeat the following affirmation to ourselves: ” I accept myself completely and without reservations, regardless of any defects and imperfections”.
 Remember changes won’t happen right away.
-We need to be conscious that years of bad programming will not be erased overnight, but if we commit ourselves to accepting ourselves and putting ourselves first, positive changes will happen.
+We need to be conscious that years of bad programming will not be erased overnight but if we commit to accepting and putting ourselves first, positive changes will happen.
 More and more we will feel free and loved.

-Accepting ourselves does not mean we do not want to evolve, or that we think various aspects of our lives where change is needed should not be improved upon.
+Accepting ourselves does not mean we do not want to evolve or that we think various aspects of our lives where change is needed should not be improved upon.
 All acceptance does is to focus on what we love about ourselves while at the same time being aware of what we do not like, by doing this we can start to evolve and produce permanent changes/improvements on negative thoughts/behavior.
 Self acceptance is the precondition for change.
 Only when we accept who we are entirely and what we feel, we give ourselves permission to be conscious of our choices and actions.
 When we accept ourselves for who we are, we accept what we think, feel and do as expressions of our “I” at the moment they occur.
-Remember; we can not overcome something which we choose to deny.
+Keep in mind one can not overcome something which one chooses to deny.
 Let us keep in mind that when one fights against a blockade it does not weaken, instead it becomes stronger; however when we recognize it and accept it, it begins to disappear.